 Powell’s Bookstore - www.powells.com to order online or check locations nearest you.

 Another option is to borrow the books from the Watzek Library on campus.
-You can borrow books for 30 days and renew them a few times (unless someone has your book on hold, therefore this is a risky option).
-The advantage with borrowing a book first is that, you can check with the professor whether he or she requires a certain edition, which depending on the edition can be cheaper.
+You can borrow books for six weeks and renew them a few times (unless someone has your book on hold, therefore this is a risky option).
+The advantage with borrowing a book first is that you can check with the professor on whether he or she requires a certain edition can be cheaper.
 Then you can debate whether you want to purchase the book.
 Some professors put a book copy on reserve that you can borrow while studying at the library, but the book cannot leave the library.